Introduction to wxPython

 Controls module provides the common widgets found in graphical applications.
 For example a Button, a Toolbar, or a Notebook.
 Widgets are called controls under Windows OS.
 The Core module consists of elementary classes that are used in development.
 These classes include the Object class, which is the mother of all classes, Sizers, which are used for widget layout, Events, basic geometry classes like Point and Rectangle.
 The Graphics Device Interface (GDI) is a set of classes used for drawing onto the widgets.
 This module contains classes for manipulation of Fonts, Colours, Brushes, Pens or Images.
 The Misc module contains of various other classes and module functions.
 These classes are used for logging, application configuration, system settings, working with display or joystick.
 The Windows module consists of various windows that form an application, for instance a Panel, a Dialog, a Frame, or a Scrolled Window.

 wxPython API is a set of methods and objects.
 Widgets are essential building blocks of a GUI application.
 Under Windows widgets are calles controls.
-We can roughly divide programmers into two groups.
-They code applications or libraries.
+We can roughly divide programmers into two groups: they code either applications or libraries.
 In our case, wxPython is a library that is used by application programmers to code applications.
 Technically, wxPython is a wrapper over a C++ GUI API called wxWidgets.
-So it is not a native API. e.g. not written directly in Python.
+So it is not a native API; i.e. it is not written directly in Python.

 In wxPython we have lots of widgets.
 These can be divided into some logical groups.